Unleaded prices have risen 4.3p from 103.0 p/litre to 107.3 p/litre

 Diesel prices have jumped 3.6p from 103.3 p/litre to 106.9 p/litre.

 The price difference between diesel and unleaded has grown to 0.4 p/litre.

 The South East has recorded the highest price for unleaded petrol at 107.7 p/litre.

 Northern Ireland has recorded the lowest price for unleaded petrol at 106.0 p/litre.

 The South East also recorded the highest diesel price at 107.4 p/litre.

 Northern Ireland has the cheapest diesel at 105.4 p/litre.

-Supermarket prices for unleaded have risen to 113.4 ppl.
-The gap between supermarket prices and the UK average for unleaded has shrunk to 1.4 ppl.
+Supermarket prices for unleaded now average 104.6 p/litre.
+The gap between supermarket prices and the UK average for unleaded remains at 2.7 p/litre.

 (Fuel price data is supplied by Experian Catalist in cooperation with Arval UK Ltd)